David Bridie

-David Ross Hope Bridie is an Australian contemporary musician and songwriter.
-He was a founding mainstay member of World music band Not Drowning, Waving which released six studio albums to critical acclaim.
+David Ross Hope Bridie (born 1962) is an Australian contemporary musician and songwriter.
+He was a founding mainstay member of world music band Not Drowning, Waving which released six studio albums to critical acclaim.
 He also formed a chamber pop group, My Friend the Chocolate Cake, which released seven studio albums.
 During his solo career he has issued five studio albums and worked on soundtracks for Australian films and television like The Man Who Sued God, Remote Area Nurse, Secret City, and The Circuit.
-Bridie is the founder and artistic director of Wantok Musik Foundation; a not-for-profit music label that records, releases and promotes culturally infused music from Indigenous Australia, Melanesia and Oceania.
+Bridie is the founder and artistic director of Wantok Musik Foundation; a not-for-profit music label that records, releases and promotes culturally infused music from indigenous Australia, Melanesia and Oceania.
 In 2019 he received the Don Banks Music Award.